Last updated 5 February 2019

 The employer is entitled to require a medical certificate, and the rules relating to just when a certificate may be required will vary depending upon the terms of the contract.
 Typically, awards and agreements will require a certificate when an absence is in excess of two days.
 Sometimes, a certificate will be required for a shorter absence, particularly if an employee has been absent on a regular basis over a long period of time.

 Compassionate leave entitles an employee to take up to two days leave as necessary when a member of the employee’s immediate family or household contracts or develops a personal illness, suffers a personal injury that poses a serious threat to their life or dies.
+An employee is entitled to take up to two days leave per event.
 Once again, some reasonable evidence of this may be required by the employer.

 The positive obligation to provide a medical certificate for absences in excess of two days does not mean that the employer cannot require a certificate for an absence that is shorter than two days.
 Unless an industrial award or agreement contains a contrary provision, the employer may, in their discretion, always require the employee to justify an absence on sick leave.